TypeWork/turabian-formatting-mods/README.md

 # turabian-formatting-mods

-The LaTeX packages in **turabian-formatting-mods** each modify the formatting in the [turabian-formatting](https://www.ctan.org/pkg/turabian-formatting) package.
-They may be used individually or together, depending upon the intended changes needed.
+The LaTeX packages in **turabian-formatting-mods** each provide formatting changes to the [turabian-formatting](https://www.ctan.org/pkg/turabian-formatting) package.
+These packages may be used individually or together, depending upon the intended changes needed.

 ## emptymargins
 Formats a document so that the margins are entirely empty (containing neither a header or footer).
 Header and footers are, instead, placed in the content area of each page.